fjcu-ee-islab/ResViT/ResViT/README.md

 Parameters of ```train.sh```:

-classname is the category name
+"classname" is the category name

 path is the path of the training data